 About halfway through we stopped at the Attenuation Well, just as the slaves had done.
 The Attenuation Well is infamous for its spiritual nature.
 The waters are believed to be intentionally tainted by white people with a spirit that causes one to forget.
 Victims were made to drink from this well on their journey such that they would forget their country and their life in Africa.
 This way if they escaped, they would never be able to return.
 To this day, the people of Badagry despite lack of clean water abundance refuse to drink from or interact with this well, still believing in its curse.
 I stared into the bottom of it, picturing each person coming up to have an involuntary sip.
 We marched onward.

 Another 15 minutes or so and we were standing at Badagry beach, also known as the Point of No Return.
 There was a huge modern version of the port building obstructing the beach view.
 Giant arches jutted up towards the sky.
 Here yet another ritual was performed to induce amnesia.
 Captives were made to circle the arches 7-9 times and once finished they were redistributed to different groups, separating families and tribes to discourage revolt.
 We walked to the littered shoreline, as the guide painted a picture of what those final moments on African soil were like.
 Kidnapped Africans paddled small boats to the larger ship that awaited in the distance.
 They embarked on the ship and were led down into the cargo area where they laid atop one another still wearing the heavy metal chains.
 If the boat became overweight, chained people were tossed overboard until the ship reached equilibrium.
-The lives of these people were meaningless in the eyes of Europeans.
+The lives of our people were meaningless in the eyes of Europeans.
 The imagery of what the guide was describing turned my stomach.

 About a year ago, I had done my DNA test to learn more about my ancestry.
 Turns out about 30% of my heritage is from Benin, my father almost 40%.
 In that moment, it sunk in that though I am not Nigerian, this beachfront was just a mere 13 miles from the Benin border, making it highly likely that my bloodline passed through these shores.
 I pictured my older family members in chains.
 It was all overwhelming.
 I thought about how successful Europeans had been in separating African-Americans and other members of the diaspora from their roots, how disjoint we were as a people, and it made me angry.
 I thought about how the narrative around African-American history makes us feel like our story began in chains, and we are only seeking to elevate ourselves from our desperate beginnings.
 This trip made me really take in that our great grandparents were human trafficking victims who had lives and loved ones.
 Our history was hijacked by an inhumane pursuit of capital.

 I had decided to visit Badagry to mark the ending of a dynamic year, but this trip turned into a milestone in my life that I will continue to draw energy from.
 This place is no longer The Point of No Return for me.
 I returned.
 The walk back made me smile, because I felt like I was being lifted up and smiled upon by the people who had died just trying to live.
 From that point forward, I vowed to pursue every dream unapologetically, and fight that much harder for equity in my community, and for cohesion among people of color.
 I owe it to my family members who didn’t make it where I am today, to the millions of black people who passed through the prison system, to my ancestors whose dreams could never be realized on American soil, and to my ancestors whose lives were forever changed by chains.
 If you are a person of African descent, just 8-10 generations removed from the continent, know that you are just that, not a descendant of slaves.
-With Africa being the birthplace of civilization, we have a much longer line of freedom, than captivity.
+We as African people have a much longer line of freedom, than captivity.
 So, every time you fight for justice and equality, know that it is not something you are fighting to get, it is something you are fighting to get back, which is very different.